dimitry-ishenko-cpp/pgm-args/README.md

 ### :five: Usage

-Finally, the `pgm::args` class provides the `usage()` function, which can be used to display all options and positional parameters. :notes:
+Finally, the `pgm::args` class provides the `usage()` function, which can be used to display all options and positional parameters nicely formatted. :notes:

 ```cpp
 if(args["--help"])